SpeakUP Academy

 What does the suffix -faced mean in English?

-The suffix -faced having a face (or manner of presenting oneself) of a specified character; describing expression, tone, or moral boldness In Spanish it usually maps to de cara / de rostro / con semblante.
+The suffix -faced describes someone's attitude or expression, literal or moral: two-faced (fake, hypocritical) and straight-faced (keeping a serious expression).
+In Spanish it usually maps to de cara / de rostro / con semblante.

 Can you give an example of a word with -faced?